 Is your child ready?

 Start by asking yourself some questions: How responsible is your child?
-Can you rely on him to answer when you call, or call at an agreed time?
-Can he follow etiquette and safety rules, like no sexy selfies?
-Do you trust him not to lose or break a smartphone?
+Can you rely on them to answer when you call, or call at an agreed time?
+Can they follow etiquette and safety rules, like no sexy selfies?
+Do you trust them not to lose or break a smartphone?

-To test the waters with a younger kid, you might try giving him a more basic device that only allows texting and calling.
-If he doesn’t lose, break, or misuse the phone, let him upgrade to a smartphone.
+To test the waters with a younger kid, you might try giving them a more basic device that only allows texting and calling.
+If they don’t lose, break, or misuse the phone, let them upgrade to a smartphone.

 What are your rules and limitations?